Your postpartum checkup is an ideal opportunity for you to talk to your doctor about any concerns following the birth of your baby.

 You will most likely get the ‘go-ahead’ to resume having sex at your six-week postpartum visit.
 Keep in mind that with postpartum hormone shifts, lack of sleep, and a changing/sore body, you may have a decreased sex drive.

 Breast milk is the perfect balance of nutrients for your growing baby, plus it boosts their immune system lowers the risk of Sudden Infant Death Syndrome.

-Breastfeeding is also great for you as it help you burn 500 calories per day breastfeeding, making it easier to lose the baby weight.
+Breastfeeding is also great for you as it helps you burn 500 calories per day of breastfeeding, making it easier to lose the baby weight.

 - What can I do to stop the constipation?